 Deb holds a B.A. in Psychology from Lawrence University, and an M.F.A. in Acting from The Catholic University of America.
 Buzz is a graduate of Yale University, where he earned a B.A. in English, and of Catholic University, where he received an M.F.A. in Acting.

-Bryce Sulecki is The Theatre Lab's Program Administrator.
+Bryce Sulecki is The Theatre Lab's Program Administrator and Life Stories Coordinator.
 He is a graduate of American University.
-In addition to his work with the Theatre Lab, Bryce also is a performer and sound designer.
+In addition to his work with The Theatre Lab, Bryce also is a performer and sound designer.
 Some of his credits include: Constellation Theatre, Woolly Mammoth Theatre, and Capital Fringe.

 Kara Turner is The Theatre Lab's Marketing and Events Manager.
-Kara is an actor and graduate of the The Theatre Lab’s Honors Acting Conservatory.
+Kara is an actor (SAFD actor combatant) and graduate of the The Theatre Lab’s Honors Acting Conservatory and Life Stories Institute.
 She previously served as Deputy Director of Communications for Governor Martin O'Malley.